openfl/OpenFLDevelopersGuide/working-with-sound/playing-sounds.md

 **Pausing and resuming a sound**

 If your application plays long sounds, like songs or podcasts, you probably want to let users pause and resume the playback of those sounds.
-A sound cannot literally be paused during playback in ActionScript; it can only be stopped.
+A sound cannot literally be paused during playback in Haxe; it can only be stopped.
 However, a sound can be played starting from any point.
 You can record the position of the sound at the time it was stopped, and then replay the sound starting at that position later.

 For example, let’s say your code loads and plays a sound file like this: